2nd Maintenance Battalion: History

 The 2nd Maintenance Battalion (2nd Maint Bn) previously fell under the command of Combat Logistics Regiment 25 (CLR-25), as a subordinate unit of 2d MLG.
-In 2020, CLR-25 was dissolved, and 2nd Maint Bn now falls directly under 2d MLG.
+In 2020, CLR-25 was dissolved, and 2nd Maint Bn reported directly to 2d MLG.
+In February 2024, 2d Supply Battalion redesignated as 2nd Combat Readiness Regiment and 2nd Maint Bn now reports directly to 2nd CRR.